 NORD is committed to helping ensure that the sections of FDASIA that impact the rare disease patient are implemented fully and with the rare disease patient’s full participation.

 NORD is committed to examining and improving all aspects of the drug development and review process, including the role that Institutional Review Boards (IRBs) play in developing clinical trials.
 While NORD recognizes the importance and absolute necessity of IRBs in protecting patient rights, we believe there is room for improvement in ensuring the current process allows safe and effective treatments to reach patients as quickly as possible.

 Unfortunately the current system often serves as an impediment to the drug review process.
-As explained by Dr. Marshall Summar (insert his title, affiliation) in recent testimony in front of the House Energy & Commerce Subcommittee on Health, “(The IRB) process is one of the greatest impediments and costs to rare disease clinical trials or indeed any clinical trials.
+As explained by Dr. Marshall Summar (Chief: Division of Genetics and Metabolism at Children’s National Medical Center) in recent testimony in front of the House Energy & Commerce Subcommittee on Health, “(The IRB) process is one of the greatest impediments and costs to rare disease clinical trials or indeed any clinical trials.
 One recent study required approval by more than 30 IRBs taking almost two years.
 The cost of our current system in hours, lost-productivity, delays, and frustration literally cannot be calculated.
 Surveys show that a majority of young investigators view the IRB process as a significant barrier and reason not to do research or pursue it as a career.
 The documents have evolved into a risk-defense system with consent forms for simple studies often exceeding 20 pages.”